Otoniel Carranza: Águila

-Carranza began his career through the Águila youth system and was a prominent young defender whose organization and determination gained wide admiration.
+Carranza began his career through the Águila youth system.

 During his early career, he has won three national league titles with Águila (Apertura 2000, Clausura 2001 and Clausura 2006), and won a gold medal with El Salvador national team during the football matches of the 2002 Central American and Caribbean Games.

 After winning the championship in 2006 he was called for play with the El Salvador national team, but he did not accept.

 He had a chance to be in the national team again in 2008, but he had a minor abdominal pain that prevented him.

 Atlético Balboa

-In 2009 he signed for Atlético Balboa, but left them later in that year after not being paid by the club of La Unión.
+In 2009 Carranza signed for Atlético Balboa, but left them later in that year due to not being paid by the club.

-ADI
+ADI F.C.

-In 2010 Carranza signed with ADI of Intipucá, team that at that time played in the Segunda División.
+In 2010 Carranza signed with ADI F.C..

 Juventud Independiente

 In 2012 Carranza signed with Juventud Independiente.
-With the team of San Juan Opico, Carranza had a good season in the Primera División.

 UES

 In 2013, he signed with UES.
-With the scarlet team Carranza had very important moments, by example he scored two goals in a game against Juventud Independiente that ended in victory for the UES (3–2) in the Estadio Universitario and he became team captain.
-However, during those years, the UES team was in a terrible administrative situation, suffered arrears in salary payments and Carranza was losing presence in the matches, until he finally left the team in 2016.
+During his time in UES, Carranza had become team captain due to contributing in important moments during his time for the club.
+However, during those years, UES was in administration which cause the club to suffer arrears in salary payments, and coupled with Carranza losing presence in his matches, he finally left the team in 2016.

+C.D.
 Aspirante

-After leaving the UES, Carranza had a very short step with Aspirante.
+After leaving the UES, Carranza had a very short stint with Aspirante.

+C.D.
 Dragón

-Carranza signed with Dragón for the Clausura 2017 tournament.
+Carranza signed with C.D.
+Dragón for the Clausura 2017 tournament.
 The team of San Miguel also suffered many administrative, economic and sports problems.
 Carranza ended up leaving the team months later.